-The total number of Chinook passed above the weir was 90, then that number was decreased by the 6 "punched" adults that were recovered below the weir.
+The total number of Chinook passed above the weir was 154 (144 adults, 10 jacks), then that number was decreased by the 18 aforementioned "punched" adults that were recovered below the weir that either dropped back or where intentionally flushed downstream.
 The Chapman modification of the Peterson method was then applied using marked/unmarked recoveries.
-The population estimate of jacks was 15, and the adult estimate was 69 (Table 6).
-Fish per redd estimates were 2.16 for adults, with an average of 2.26 since reintroduction began.
+The population estimate of jacks was 7, and the adult estimate was 129 (Table 9).
+Fish per redd estimates were 3.31 for adults, with an average of 2.33 since reintroduction began.

-Table 6.
-Population estimates, mean, and standard error of the mean (SEM), redds, and fish/redd of naturally spawning spring Chinook salmon above the LH weir, RY 2004-2017.
+Table 9.
+Population estimates, mean, and standard error of the mean (SEM), redds, and fish/redd of naturally spawning spring Chinook salmon above the LH weir, RY 2004-2018.